yaseenkady/tree.pro/README.md

 `prolonged`: :arrow_up: time in :busts_in_silhouette:

-`poor`: :arrow_down: that does not have the corresponding :arrow_up:
+`poor`: :arrow_down: abstraction that does not have the corresponding :arrow_up:

+`deficiency`: :arrow_down: thing that does not have the corresponding :arrow_up:

 `low` and `high`: :arrow_down: and :arrow_up: in :busts_in_silhouette:

 ### Ordering

 General-to-specific

+Broad-to-narrow

 Superficial-to-deep